 2. Sneak in Some Vitamin C

 Don’t let a compromised immune system while traveling get the best of you!
 Many people travel with vitamin C pills to ward away illness, but too much of the isolated/synthetic form of vitamin can be difficult for the body to digest.
 Instead, try camu powder, which is one of nature’s best sources of vitamin C, in a whole food form (it’s just composed of milled camu berries—nothing more!).
 Spoon a pinch or quarter teaspoon into a bottle of juice and shake well to instantly give your body a boost of immunity.
 Elderberry powder is also a great immune boosting superfood if you can't get your hands on camu powder.

 3. Go for Goji Berries

 Talk about a survival snack!
-Goji berries are one of the most complete foods on the planet, containing all the major macronutrients (carbohydrates, protein and fat), fiber, and more than 20 vitamins and minerals.
+Organic goji berries are one of the most complete foods on the planet, containing all the major macronutrients (carbohydrates, protein and fat), fiber, and more than 20 vitamins and minerals.
 They also contain loads of antioxidants and are well renowned for supporting the immune system, boosting mood and increasing energy.
 I think everyone should travel with a bag of goji berries in their suitcase—they are the perfect treat to grab whenever you need a hit of energy or can’t find a healthy bite right away.